 Propaganda is all around us.
 But what is it really?
-Propaganda is the spread of information or ideas with the purpose of influencing feelings or actions.
-Propaganda is always biased and can be negative or positive, but usually has a negative connotation.
+Propaganda is the spread of information or ideas to influence feelings or actions.
+Propaganda is always biased and can be negative or positive but usually has a negative connotation.
 Learn more about propaganda by looking at a few types.

-- Building a mental image - A politician will present an image of what the world would be like with immigration or crime so that the voters will think of that image and believe that voting for him will reduce that threat.
+Politicians use this type of propaganda.
+A politician will present an image of what the world would be like with immigration or crime so that the voters will think of that image and believe that voting for him will reduce that threat.
 Consider Barack Obama’s Hope campaign propaganda.
 This campaign features a large image of Obama with the word HOPE in all capital letters.
 So, the message is that voting for Obama can bring hope to the nation.

 Another popular political propaganda is the false dilemma.
 A type of logical fallacy, a false dilemma, is where you are presented with two choices as if they are the only two options.
 For example, a president saying in order to reduce the deficit, we have to either tax the wealthy more or ask seniors to pay more for Medicare.
 One example is a war bonds poster that states "bonds or bondage."
 It's telling you that it's either one or the other, and you need to make the choice.
 In truth, these aren't the only options available.

-- Misquoting - By taking a quote out of context a false impression can be given to the reader or listener.
-For the film Live Free or Die Hard, Jack Mathews was quoted as saying, “Hysterically...entertaining.".
+A false impression can be given to the reader or listener by taking a quote out of context.
+For the film Live Free or Die Hard, Jack Mathews said, "Hysterically...entertaining."
 The real quote is, "The action in this fast-paced, hysterically overproduced and surprisingly entertaining film is as realistic as a Road Runner cartoon."

 Propaganda and Wars

-- In 2013, Iran showed pictures of their new stealth fighter flying over Mount Damavand in Northern Iran in an effort to self-aggrandize themselves.
+In 2013, Iran showed pictures of their new stealth fighter flying over Mount Damavand in Northern Iran in an effort to self-aggrandize themselves.
 It was soon discovered that it was photoshopped.

-- During the McCarthy Era, mass media tried to convince everyone that Communists were taking over the United States.
+During the McCarthy Era, mass media tried to convince everyone that Communists were taking over the United States.
 This worked to create mass hysteria and fear.

-- The United States dropped leaflets over Iraq telling people that Saddam Hussein was responsible for their suffering.
+In 2002, the United States dropped leaflets over Iraq, telling people that Saddam Hussein was responsible for their suffering.

 Generalities in Propaganda